octabytes/octabytes.github.io/content/hosting-and-infrastructure/storage/paperless-ngx.md

     - title: Storage
       description: Paperless stores your documents plain on disk.
 Filenames and folders are managed by paperless and their format can be configured freely.
     - title: Single Page Application Frontend
       description: Includes a dashboard that shows basic statistics and has document upload.
 Filtering by tags, correspondents, types, and more.
 Customizable views can be saved and displayed on the dashboard.
     - title: Full Text Search
-      description: Auto completion suggests relevant words from your documents.
+      description: "Auto completion suggests relevant words from your documents.
 Results are sorted by relevance to your search query.
 Highlighting shows you which parts of the document matched the query.
-Searching for similar documents ("More like this")
+Searching for similar documents ('More like this')"
   screenshots:
     - /images/hosting-and-infrastructure/storage/paperless-ngx/screenshot-1.png
     - /images/hosting-and-infrastructure/storage/paperless-ngx/screenshot-2.png